 3. Unlock New Cash Flows

-If you want to get rich after 40, you can’t rely on your salary; your money should work for you while you sleep!
+After the age of forty, you can’t rely on your salary to become wealthy, so you should put your money to work while you sleep.
 Exploring passive income options such as rental properties, dividend-paying investments, royalties, or even developing digital businesses might provide additional revenue streams without requiring full-time attention.
 It’s like planting money trees now that will flourish year after year.
 Imagine earning money while traveling, relaxing, or spending more time with family—doesn’t that seem like a promising future?

 4. Stay Informed About Personal Finance and Investment Strategies